AliAtaollahi/CPS_IOT_HW/README.md

 ## Flowchart
 <img src="CA1/Pics/Flowchart.png" alt="flowchart" width="50%">
-To describe the flowchart you've added to your README for the IoT-based Access Control System, you can provide a narrative that outlines each step depicted.
-Here's a description you can use:

----

-### System Operation Flowchart

 The flowchart provides a visual guide to the sequence of operations when an individual attempts to enter the premises using our IoT-based Access Control System.
 Below is the detailed process as shown in the flowchart: